ZdravkoKirilov/booksbrowser/README.md

 No transpilers are being used: Javascript code is written entirely in ES5, React is used without JSX

 A simple module loader utility is used just as a syntactic sugar aiming to be close to the soon to be implemented ES6 imports. public/app.js serves as the client side root of the application and the place where all modules can be reviewed.
-CDN links for the 3rd party libraries are being used, as most of the NPM based modules require ES6
+CDN links for the 3rd party libraries are being used as a more simplistic approach to the task

 There is 1 root component which serves as a state container, handling data changes and passing data as props to children.
 At this scale using Redux seemed like a bit of an overkill